Living Trust FAQ

 What is a living trust?

-A trust is an arrangement under which one person, called a trustee, holds legal title to property for another person, called a beneficiary.
-You can be the trustee of your own living trust, keeping full control over all property held in trust.
+A trust is an instrument under which a person, called a trustee, holds legal title to property for another person, called a beneficiary.
+You can be the exclusive trustee of your own living trust during your lifetime, keeping full control over all property held in trust.
+Your appointed successor trustee(s) will take charge only after your death, or if you become mentally incapacitated.

 A "living trust" (also called an "inter vivos" trust by attorneys who can't give up Latin) is simply a trust you create while you're alive, rather than one that is created at your death under the terms of your will.
+A revocable living trust can be amended or revoked during your lifetime.

 Do I need a living trust?